kit-tm/sdn-cockpit/README.md

+**⚠️This repository contains the unmaintained version 1 of SDN-Cockpit.
+Version 2 can be found at https://git.scc.kit.edu/TM/SDNcockpit**

 # sdn-cockpit

 sdn-cockpit is an open-source teaching framework for Software-defined Networking (SDN) developed by the Institute of Telematics, Karlsruhe Insitute of Technology.